-Azure ATP requires .Net Framework 4.7 and may require a domain controller (restart) if your current .Net Framework version is not 4.7.
+Azure ATP requires .Net Framework 4.7 or later and may require a domain controller (restart) if your current .Net Framework version is not 4.7 or later.

 Validate that all domain controllers you plan to use have sufficient internet access to the Azure ATP service.
 Check and confirm your domain controllers meet the Azure ATP proxy configuration requirements.